nt246/NTRES6940-data-science/lecture_notes/lesson4-ggplot-part1.md

 ![](https://rstudio-conf-2020.github.io/r-for-excel/img/rstudio-cheatsheet-ggplot.png)

-The major types of layers in ggplot include the following.
-Of these, data, aethetics, and geometrics, are the layers that must be specified when creating a graph.
+These "same few components" that all `ggplot2` graphs share include the followings:

 ![](https://cxlabsblog.files.wordpress.com/2017/10/2017-10-24-14_36_29-visualization-layers-of-ggplot-google-docs.png)

+Of these, **data**, **aethetics**, and **geometries** are the components that must be specified when creating a graph.

-We’ll use the `ggplot2` package, but the function we use to initialize a graph will be `ggplot`, which works best for data in tidy format (i.e., a column for every variable, and a row for every observation).
-We will learn more about the tidy format and how to convert "untidy" datasets into tidy format later in the class; for the purpose of this class, the datasets that we will use are already in tidy format.
+We will use the `ggplot2` package, but the function we use to initialize a graph will be `ggplot`, which works best for data in tidy format (i.e., a column for every variable, and a row for every observation).
+We will learn more about the tidy format and how to convert "untidy" datasets into tidy format later in the class.
+For the purpose of this class, the datasets that we will use are already in tidy format.

-Graphics with ggplot are built step-by-step, adding new elements as layers with a plus sign (`+`) between layers (note: this is different from the pipe operator, `%>%`, which we will learn next week).
+Graphics with `ggplot2` are built step-by-step, adding new elements as layers with a plus sign (`+`) between layers.
 Adding layers in this fashion allows for extensive flexibility and customization of plots.
 Below is a template that can be used to create almost any graph that you can imagine using `ggplot2`.

     ggplot(data = <DATA>) +
       <GEOM_FUNCTION>(